 The peak month allocation represents the greatest quantity permitted to be used in any single month.
 The peak month allocation is determined by identifying the peak month demand for the associated use type.

-CFWI - 2.2 Public Water Supply
+CFWI - 2.2 Public Supply Use Type

-X.3.1 Public Water Supply Permitted Withdrawal Quantities

-Applicants must identify the quantities for each demand component, as defined in section X.3.2, in order to justify the quantities requested in the application.
-Applicants shall request total water quantities in gallons per day (gpd) for each demand component.
+Within the CFWI Area, this section, CFWI-2.2, inclusive of subsections, shall supersede it their entirety, section ____ of the SJRWMD Applicant’s Handbook, sections ____ of the SWFWMD Applicant’s Handbook, and sections ____ of the SFWMD Applicant’s Handbook.

 CFWI - 2.2.1.
-Public Water Supply Demand Components
+Public Supply Demand Calculation and Components

+An amount of water required for reasonable-beneficial uses must be demonstrated by the applicant.
+Generally, public supply demand will be calculated using the average gross per capita rate for the most recent 5-years as applied to the applicants’ service areas’ residential population.
+See section 2.2.3.2.

+Alternative methodologies can be used if there is reasonable assurance that the methodology is appropriate for the service area and that the withdrawal quantities requested are necessary to supply the proposed demand.
+Examples of alternative methodologies include, but need not be limited to, utility-level growth rates for applicants with a large number of dwelling unites occupied by non-residents or reasonable design per capita for new developments.

+Applicants must identify the quantities for each demand component, as defined below, in order to justify the quantities requested in the application.
+Applicants shall request total water quantities in gallons per day (gpd) for each demand component according to the terms listed below.

-2.2Applicants for public supply use must identify the demand for the following demand components:
+Applicants for public supply use must identify the demand for the following demand components:

 Residential use shall be divided into single-family residential use (including mobile homes) and multi-family residential use.

 Non-Residential or Other Metered use shall include all uses other than residential accounted for by meter.

+Estimated Unmetered Use shall include estimates of unmetered uses that are tracked by the applicant.

 Treatment losses shall include significant treatment process losses associated with making the water potable, such as reject water in desalination, membrane cleaning or back-flush quantities associated with sand filtration systems.
 Treatment losses are calculated as raw water into the plant minus treated water out of the plant.

-Water losses are equal to the total water plant output minus all accounted uses described in a. and b. above.
-Water losses include leaks, unauthorized consumption, flushing of distribution lines for potability, unmeasured flows associated with fire suppression, unmetered system testing, under-registration of meters, and other discrepancies between the metered amount of finished water output from the treatment plant less the metered amounts specified in a. and b. above.
+Water losses are equal to the total water plant output minus all accounted uses described in A. through D. above.
+Water losses include leaks, unauthorized consumption, flushing of distribution lines for potability, unmeasured flows associated with fire suppression, unmetered system testing, under-registration of meters, and other discrepancies between the metered amount of finished water output from the treatment plant less the metered amounts specified in A. Through C., above.
 Water losses shall not exceed 10% of total distribution quantities.
 Greater than 10% water losses will not be considered in allocation of permitted quantities.

 Exports / Imports shall include the quantity of water delivered to other entities through agreements or contracts and the duration of the water service delivery.
 For those utilities which purchase supplemental water from another utility, the volume of water historically purchased (or contracted to be purchased for proposed uses) and the duration of the agreement / contract shall be provided.